GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/workshop-overview.md

-This workshop explores generating metrics from mod_wsgi and how you might use metrics to tune Apache and mod_wsgi.
+This workshop explores generating metrics from mod_wsgi and how you might use metrics as input to decisions around tuning Apache and mod_wsgi.

 As a whole, the workshop is still very much a work in progress and there are many more topics which will eventually be covered.
 Completion of the workshop may take some time.
-If you have any feedback about the workshop then you can direct them to @GrahamDumpleton on Twitter.
+If you have any feedback about the workshop then you can direct them to [@GrahamDumpleton](https://twitter.com/GrahamDumpleton) on Twitter.

 For the workshop we will be using `mod_wsgi-express`, however concepts should be transferable to a manually configured Apache and mod_wsgi installation.